nosheenso/nosheenso/README.md

-- 👋 Hi, I’m @nosheenso
+- 👋 Hi, I’m Nosheen Sobhani
-- 👀 I’m interested in Python & AI
+- 👀 I’m interested in Software Development & AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Software Development
-- 💞️ I’m looking to collaborate on Python Project!
+- 💞️ I’m looking to collaborate on Software Development Project!
-- 📫 How to reach me email "nanoush2012@windowslive.com"
+- 📫 How to reach me email "nsobhan@uwo.ca"

 <!---
 nosheenso/nosheenso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.